ssube/js-yaml-schema/docs/api/js-yaml-schema.createinclude.md

 ## createInclude() function

-Instantiate an includer with closure over the provided options.
+Instantiate an include type with a copy of the provided options, returning the include type and its schema setter.

 <b>Signature:</b>